Price & Hours

 When the weather's nice, follow Vancouverites down to the shores of English Bay to Kitsilano "Kits" Beach.
 Often compared to L.A.'s Venice Beach, this shoreline along the northern edge of Kitsilano is the city's most popular swim spot, especially for the city's 20-something crowd.
 When you're not relaxing on the sand or admiring the skyline views, you'll find areas for in-line skating and volleyball, along with tennis courts and a playground.
-If you're in the mood for swim but the bay water is just a little too chilly for your liking, try the area's heated, saltwater Kitsilano Pool.
+Visitors do warn that the beach can get quite busy in summer, but it is clean and always has "good vibes."
+If you're in the mood for swim but the bay water is just a little too chilly for your liking, try the area's heated, saltwater Kitsilano Pool (open May to mid-September).
 You can also visit the nearby Vancouver Maritime Museum, which offers an educational respite from the summer sun.
-When you need to grab a refreshment, you'll find several concession stands as well as a more formal dining room at The Boathouse on Kits Beach.
+When you need to grab a refreshment, you'll find several concession stands as well as a more formal dining room at The Boathouse Restaurant on Kits Beach.

 You don't have to pay to access the beach, but you will have to pay for parking.
-Parking from May 1 to September 30 will cost you $2.50 CAD (about $2.25 USD) hourly and $10 CAD (about $9.15 USD) daily.
-From October 1 to April 30 hourly parking rates decrease to CA$2.50 (about $1.90); daily rates decrease to $4 CAD (about $3.70 USD).
+Parking from April 1 to Sept.
+30 will cost you CA$3.50 (about $2.70) hourly and CA$13 (about $10) daily.
+From Oct.
+1 to March 31 hourly parking rates decrease to CA$2.50 (about $1.90); daily rates decrease to CA$7 (about $5.40).
+If you're traveling via public transportation, the No. 2 bus offers service between downtown and Kits Beach.
 Entrance to the pool will also cost you.
-Single-day admission for adults costs $5.67 CAD (about $5.20 USD); youths ages 13 to 18 years old get in for $4 CAD (about $3.35) and children ages 3 to 12 enter for CA$3.07 (about $2.35).
+Single-day admission for adults costs CA$6.10 (about $4.70); youths ages 13 to 18 years old get in for CA$4.36 (about $3.35) and children ages 3 to 12 enter for CA$3.07 (about $2.35).
 Check out the Vancouver Board of Parks and Recreation website for more information on Kits Beach.